 Notes: Columns 3-10 report results from separate regressions of industry share on county-level characteristics.
 Regressions are weighted by population in 2008.
-Robust standard errors are clustered at the county level and reported in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.
+We report hetroskedasticity-robust standard errors in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.